dselasea/react-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for creating this project.
+I will like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the original design.

 ## 📝 License <a name="license"></a>